-The Best Road Trip Songs for Any Canadian Adventure
+The Best Road Trip Music for a Cross-Canada Trek

-The Best Road Trip Songs For a Journey Across Canada
+The Best Road Trip Music For a Journey Across Canada

 Nothing promises adventure quite like a road trip.
 Sometimes there’s a clear destination in mind, but other times, the thrill of the unknown is the guide.
 The trek could be made alone, or with a vehicle full of passengers.
 Amidst all of those variables, however, one thing is certain: the trip must include a selection of road-worthy tunes.

-So here they are, the best road trip songs for any cross-Canada trek.
+So here it is, the best road trip music for any cross-Canada trek.

 Simultaneously soothing and ethereal, “Ahead by a Century” evokes the end of the first day on the road.
 The driver slips the car into park, leans back in her seat and reflects on the day with a sense of nostalgia and wonder.
 As she stares out into the night sky, The Tragically Hip invite her into their world: Calm, peaceful and mentally prepared to face the next leg of the journey in the morning.